UrafaelGames/Discord-Bot-Basic/README.md

+# Discord-Bot-Basic

+Hello people...
+Yes, it's me again, today I come with something new...
+Well, not so new

 basic index.js code to make a discord bot...

 As I created this code 3 years ago (I was still a kid when I created it, how time goes by) and I was just learning how to do this stuff.